 Coordinates: N 54.39141, W 3.27796

-Travel back to the main valley road and turn right towards Boot.
+Return to the T junction at the main valley road and turn right towards Boot.
 In 0.2 miles is Dalegarth Station on the left and the car park turn is immediately before the station.

 Dalegarth Station & Boot

 Dalegarth Station is the terminus for the miniature Ravenglass & Eskdale Railway and is often a hive of activity with regular trains coming and going during the summer (less so during the winter).
 The line was originally opened in 1875 to transport Iron Ore down the valley but is purely for tourists nowadays.
 A ride on the small train is a great way to see the picturesque valley with several minor stations along the way and you can continue to the coast at Ravenglass which is about 7 miles away.
 If you don’t fancy a train ride, it is still fascinating to watch the small steam engines at work, especially on the small turntable where they turn around for the trip back down the valley.
 The car park is pay and display with some picnic tables by the river and a small play area.
 The station building has a cafe and toilets.